Quick start guide for SQL Server (Microsoft SQL Server on Windows)

 If using multiple physical NICs for link aggregation, you must use vSphere NIC teaming.
 Do not add multiple virtual NICs to the Delphix Engine itself.
 The Delphix Engine should use a single virtual network.
 For more information, see Optimal Network Architecture for the Delphix Engine.Click Finish.
 The installation will begin and the Delphix Engine will be created in the location you specified.

-Once the installation has completed, power on the Delphix Engine and proceed with the initial system configuration as described in Setting Up Network Access to the Delphix Engine.
+Once the installation has been completed, power on the Delphix Engine and proceed with the initial system configuration as described in Setting Up Network Access to the Delphix Engine.

 If your source database is 4 TB, you probably need 4 TB of storage for the Delphix Engine.
 Add at least 4 data disks of similar size for the Delphix VM.
 For example: for a source database of 4 TB, create 4 VMDKs of 1 TB each.